 May 2006: the Canadian government announced Temporary Residence Permits (TRPs) would be available to international victims of human trafficking.
 A permit would allow a victim to stay in Canada for up to 120 days and provided access to healthcare and social assistance.
 Victims would not be required to participate in legal proceedings or testify to receive a TRP.

 February 2007: the House of Commons unanimously adopted Motion M-153, which recommended that a comprehensive strategy to combat the trafficking of persons be adopted.
-This received support from all parties.
+This received support from

 March 2007: the federal Finance Minister announced $6 million annually for law enforcement to assist in protecting children from online sexual exploitation and human trafficking.